JamesSkemp/words/content/post/ancient-philosophy-the-importance-of-socrates.md

 +++
-title = "Ancient Philosophy: The Importance of Socrates" summary = "The following paper was written for an Ancient Philosophy course that I took in college.
+title = "Ancient Philosophy: The Importance of Socrates" description = "The following paper was written for an Ancient Philosophy course that I took in college.
 I have not reviewed it since." draft = false comments = true date = "2001-10-30T01:01:00-06:00"